interTwin-eu/itwinai/use-cases/eurac/README.md

 ```

-> :warning: While the model is loading an error occurs **RuntimeError: Default process group has not been initialized, please make sure to call init_process_group.**
+> [!WARNING] While the model is loading an error occurs **RuntimeError: Default process group has not been initialized, please make sure to call init_process_group.**
 > Possible reasons due to package version mismatch <https://github.com/mlflow/mlflow/issues/4903>.